 - A leased vehicle may end up costing more than buying a new model

 As your end-of-lease period approaches, make sure you know the pros and cons of buying out your leased vehicle.
 If you’re unsure of your lease residual or the parameters of a buyout in your contract, set up an appointment with your dealer.

-When it comes time to decide if you should buy out your lease, get an idea of the vehicle’s value with the free CARFAX Canada True Value range.
+When it comes time to decide if you should buy out your lease, get an idea of the vehicle’s value with the free CARFAX Canada Value Range tool.